 Help us protect Louisiana's children.
 Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

-PLEASE NOTE: DCFS recommends using the Google Chrome web browser to access the online form.
+PLEASE NOTE: DCFS recommends using the Google Chrome web browser to access this webpage and the online form.
 The form may not function fully through other web browsers.

 Mandated reporters are any of the following individuals performing their occupational duties: